Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

 where $\rho(\tilde{\Delta}) = O(\tilde{\Delta}) < 1$ for small enough $\tilde{\Delta}$.
 Therefore, $\tilde{\boldsymbol\beta}^{(t)} \rightarrow \hat{\boldsymbol\beta}$ as $t\rightarrow \infty$ and $\tilde{\Delta} \rightarrow 0$. \end{theorem}

-\begin{remark} We call $\rho(\tilde{\Delta})$ in ~\eqref{eq:convergence} the {\it globe rate of convergence}, which depends on the size of $\tilde{\Delta}$.
-Its specific form can be found in the proof of Theorem~\ref{thm:smr1}, which is relegated to the Supplementary Materials.
-Based on our experience, even for moderate size of $\tilde{\Delta}$, $\rho(\tilde{\Delta})$ can be significantly smaller than $1$ and the first few iterations can improve the accuracy level significantly.
-Nevertheless, the final discrepancy away from the full data estimate still depends on $\tilde{\Delta}$ or $\Delta$. \end{remark}
+\begin{remark} {\rm We call $\rho(\tilde{\Delta})$ in ~\eqref{eq:convergence} the {\it global rate of convergence}, which depends on the size of $\tilde{\Delta}$.
+Its specific form can be found in the proof of Theorem~\ref{thm:smr1}.
+Based on our experience, even for moderate size of $\tilde{\Delta}$, $\rho(\tilde{\Delta})$ can be significantly smaller than $1$ and the first few iterations can improve the accuracy level significantly. }\end{remark}